 On 15 October 1914, aged 36, she married Dr William Arnold Porter and became Muriel Matters-Porter; the couple had no children.
 In 1916, she attended a training course by Maria Montessori in Barcelona, Spain, which began her commitment to Montessori and alternative education.
 In 1922, she returned to Australia once more to run a lecture series on the merits of Montessori education.
 Two years later she ran as a Labour candidate for a seat in Hastings, British Parliament General Elections.
 Although unsuccessful, Muriel’s actions are evidence of her deep belief in women’s right to be heard and at the forefront of decision-making.
 She lived in Hastings until her death on 17 November 1969, aged 92.

 In January 2018, as part of the Adelaide Fringe Street Art Explosion program, artist Claire Foxton was engaged to create a new mural to honour Muriel Matters – adding to the City of Adelaide’s rich tapestry of public artworks.
-You can view Muriel’s mural in person in Dawkins Place, just off Frome Road.
+You can view Muriel’s mural in person in Dawkins Place, just off Frome Street.